linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-5-ingress-controllers-with-traefik.md

 - Dashboard: Yes
   - I like having access to this in my homelab, but I will protect it with basic auth just as a best practice to secure it in some way.
 - HTTP Permanent Redirect: True
-  - I believe you CAN override this on a specific service, but by default I want Traefik to redirect to HTTPS for everything.
-Since I have unlimited free certificates through cert-manager, TLS is no problem.
+  - I don't have any special use cases for HTTP now, but if needed I would just create a new entrypoint on a different port if something needed to be non-TLS.

 ## Write values.yaml
 - `values.yaml` ONLY needs to contain what you're changing, and defaults will be used automatically.
 So KISS and don't include default values.